nodejs/undici/README.md

 <a name='destroy'></a>
 #### `client.destroy([err][, callback])`

 Destroy the client abruptly with the given `err`.
 All the current and enqueued requests will be aborted and error.
-Waits until socket is closed before invoked the callback.
+Waits until socket is closed before invoking the callback.

 Returns a promise if no callback is provided.

 #### Events

-* `'drain'`, emitted when the queue is empty.
+* `'drain'`, emitted when the queue is empty unless the client is closed or destroyed.

 ### undici.Pool